marctalary/xFeatureTest/README.md

 }
 ```

-Any registered services can be injected into the the given when or then classes.
+Any registered services can be injected into the given when or then classes.

 4. Register your feature and it's `Given`, `When`, `Then` class using the `Feature` class `RegisterServices` method.